Blue duck/whio conservation

 Stoats are the greatest danger.
 Whio nest in the same areas where stoats commonly feed.
 Stoats can easily follow the scent trail of the female to her hiding place, or sniff out the nest through scent carried on the breeze blowing up and down the river.
 They attack females on the nest, steal eggs, and take young ducklings from the river’s edge.

 Feral cats, domestic dogs, and ferrets are also known predators.
 Rats and possums have been recorded at nests and are likely to take eggs.

-During the summer moult period, blue duck are flightless making them even more vulnerable to attacks.
+During the late summer moult period, blue duck are flightless making them even more vulnerable to attacks.

 Unlike some endangered bird species, blue ducks cannot simply be transferred to off-shore islands, because they rely on large areas of quality, fast flowing riverine habitat that is unavailable on islands.
 The continued survival of this species is therefore largely dependent on the protection of secure source populations throughout mainland New Zealand.